 Every festival has something delightful and unique to offer.
 The problem is, there’s a lot of competition out there… and it’s easy to get lost in the crowd.

 So you need to focus on what makes you special.
-Hammer the message home on social media, in email newsletters, on flyers and billboards.
+Hammer the message home on social media, in email newsletters, on flyers, and on billboards.
 Yell it through a megaphone if you have to!

 And if you feel like your message (or voice) is getting a little tired?
 Well, it’s time to add something new to talk about.

 Surprisingly, many festivals are still very low-tech.
 They’re aware of the power of mobile connectivity and smartphones, but they’re content to leave innovation to others.

 If you want to do better, try some of these ideas on for size: